11 Important Women In My Life

 …is my younger sister.
 Min lives at home with my parents and as they age, she is there every day looking out for their needs.
 Min is strong-minded and independent.
 She has been there for me with my kids over the years, taking them out and spoiling them.
 When we have family gatherings, she always goes above and beyond in her efforts, attempting new dishes, creating fun games to play and making sure all generations of the family are entertained.

 …is one of the kindest and sweetest people in the world.
 When God was handing out generosity of spirit and sensitivity, Puja was at the top of the list.
 We met through work when I moved to London at the age of 23.
 Now 18 years on, we are still such good friends.
-She welcomed me in to her family when I was missing mine, wiped away my tears when I was upset and force-fed me breakfast on my wedding day, when my nerves almost got the better of me.Puja still lives in London while I returned to Birmingham after marriage.
+When I missed my family, she welcomed me in to hers.
+She wiped away my tears when I was upset.
+She even force-fed me breakfast on my wedding day, when my nerves almost got the better of me.Puja still lives in London while I returned to Birmingham after marriage.
 We don’t talk every day and we see each other a couple of times a year, if we’re lucky.
 But she is a person I most definitely need in my life.
 She listens intently when I’m filling her in on all the ups and downs and she spoils my kids every time she sees them.
 She’s never missed a milestone in my life and is the kind of friend who will make every effort to be there for the people she loves.

 …is my daughter and my best friend.
 She is smart, sweet and sensitive.
 She will always be my baby girl even though she’s now grown in to a beautiful teenager.
 Over the years, she has become my confidante.
 She sympathises when I need it, helps me around the house and gives me that much-needed hug every day.
 I have written all about my relationship with Shalini in an open letter.I’m so glad God gave me the gift of a daughter because she is everything to me.
 We share so much together and love our little girly afternoons or evenings.
 We enjoy shopping and eating out together.
 I was a daughter, a sister and a wife before she came in to my life.
 She made me a mother – and that’s the best thing in the world.